rust-unofficial/too-many-lists/text/fourth.md

 % A Bad but Safe Doubly-Linked Deque

 Now that we've seen Rc and heard about interior mutability, this gives an interesting thought... maybe we *can* mutate through an Rc.
-And it *that's* the case, maybe we can implement a *doubly* linked list totally safely!
+And if *that's* the case, maybe we can implement a *doubly* linked list totally safely!

 In the process we'll become familiar with *interior mutability*, and probably